The Challenge of Validating Real-World Skills. Why Role-Play Bots?

 Continue reading:

-- Immersive Training: The Future of Learning with VR and AR: Explore how Virtual Reality and Augmented Reality are shaping the future of corporate training.
+- Immersive Training: The Future of Learning with VR and AR: How Virtual and Augmented Reality complement role-play bots in shaping the future of corporate training.

 Subscribe to GFoundry Newsletter: Weekly Insights on HR’s Most Pressing Topics